 The last thing I reconditioned with this batch was the rear bumper guard mounting brackets.
 They were pretty rusty, but made of some thick steel, so blasting it off the surface still left a solid piece.
 Combine that with the fact that they will never be seen again once mounted, and I decided to save the money of buying new ones.

 With a little blasting, they came out clean and only sligtly lighter.
 This is the most pitted part I have cleaned up so far.
-If it was visible, I may reconsider reusing it, but the paint should clean it up even more and make it good enough, though still shy of good as new.
+If the pitting was visible, I may reconsider reusing it, but the paint should clean it up even more and make it good enough, though still shy of good as new.

 I have the clips and bolts for the mounting hardware, but I figured I should just order new on those and added them to the next order.